Written by Terry Smith

 There are many factors that go into the rise in popularity of keeping your own chickens.
 For some, the idea of getting their eggs as fresh as they come, without the risk of any ‘tampering’ being done on them before they arrive in the supermarket is a big draw to this pastime.

 For others it’s a combination of this plus the ethical side of it.
 We have all seen the videos of thousands of chickens crammed into factory farm cages, in conditions that are quite shocking for some.
 Rearing your own chickens, especially rescue chickens, in a roomy chicken coop in your garden seems like a much better option.
+Our chickens are really happy and that does make me feel a great deal better about eating our eggs – especially when I get a double yolker 🙂

 Keeping chickens is a nice mix of having a pet and personal farming.
 It’s a great way to get your kids interested in nature and also to teach them about caring for other living creatures and the value of hard work.
 Here’s a handy article for the laws of keeping chickens too.
+Here’s my son who now looks after the chickens for me 🙂 When it’s time for them to go away he rounds them up!

 To get the most out of your chickens, they need a place of their own to perch on at night.
 A place where they feel safe and secure.
 In other words, they need a good chicken coop.
 To learn more about rearing chickens in the garden please see the link provided and also, the pitfalls of chickens in the garden.